 Learn to make these cute bookends using supplies found at the craft store!
+You’ll learn a great technique for weighing down the wood blocks.
 Isn’t the woodland and mushroom theme so fun?
 Perfect for kids’ rooms.

 I’ve been planning these DIY bookends for a long time!
 Sometimes the need to complete a project comes specifically from finding one item you love; then you just have to make something with it.